mjj6411770/nie_toolbox_shared/README.md

 ![BarCAT](https://user-images.githubusercontent.com/100134089/224989387-41b8a0a0-6ba9-401f-b0e7-9ffc79e0acf9.svg)

 ## Templates Regulation
-There are some templates which are the templates for the noisy spikes, and some templates need to regulate two sides to avoid involving two much background trend, the first black one is removed by the method output as, the last argument works as whether to plot
+There are some templates which are templates for the noisy spikes, and some templates need to regulate two sides to avoid involving too much background trend; the first black one is removed by the method output as the last argument works as whether to plot
 ```matlab
 Sig1 = Sig1.RawtemplatesReguFunc([2,3],'Y');
 ```
 ![Regutem](https://user-images.githubusercontent.com/100134089/224990028-70f0515b-8e6c-48ab-9137-b300eacfd2d7.svg)

 ## Templates Matching
-templates matching is performed by NCC coefficient the deatils can be found in paper,the NCC coefficient shows a cosine similarity, given by the method:
+templates matching is performed by NCC coefficient the details can be found in the paper,the NCC coefficient shows a cosine similarity, given by the method:
 ```matlab
 Sig1 = Sig1.Templatematching('Y');
 ```
-the argument decides whetherto show the plot as below, xy axis are linked
+the argument decides whether to show the plot as below, xy axis is linked
 ![SimCurve](https://user-images.githubusercontent.com/100134089/224991829-1b20b68b-26f0-4990-b84c-8269cdb2fa37.svg)

-## Numerical filtering and interval mergering
+## Numerical filtering and interval merging
-The matching given the matched spikes with the noisy scale, which can be filtered by the numercial filter, given by the method below:
+The matching is given the matched spikes with the noisy scale, which can be filtered by the numerical filter given by the method below:
 ```matlab
 Sim = 0.9;
 StdCoeff = 0.35;
 HeightWidth = 0.35;
 Sig1 = Sig1.TemplatematchingFiltering(Sim,StdCoeff,HeightWidth,'Y','Y');
 ```
-the sim is the similarity filter, the StdCoeff and HeightWidth compare each matched spike with the templates corresponding value times coefficients.
-Following by two plot arguments, first one show the matched interval by two different templates, and the second shows the merged different matched interval by different colors:
+The sim is the similarity filter; the StdCoeff and HeightWidth compare each matched spike with the template corresponding value times coefficients.
+Followed by two plot arguments; first one show the matched interval by two different templates, and the second shows the merged different matched interval by different colors:
 ![MatchedTeminte](https://user-images.githubusercontent.com/100134089/224993990-5aa9a6f1-ed88-43d6-808c-d4ea28757ad9.svg)
 ![MatchedMerInte](https://user-images.githubusercontent.com/100134089/224994486-4957a062-d34b-45d3-92b2-a4b0d403ec5e.svg)

-## Physcial info extracted and regenerating the templates
+## Physical info extracted and regenerated the templates
-With well defined two sides we can extarct the information as what we want to have there are eigth parameters get extracted.
-They can be found in paper these are given by the code:
+With two well-defined sides, we can extract the information as what we want to have.
+There are eight parameters get extracted.
+They can be found in the paper these are given by the code:
 ```matlab
 Sig1 = Sig1.GeAMTrainSet('Y','Y',"N");
 ```
-the first arguemtns is in case, the numerical filetring is still not good enough, it will take the height threshold that calculate from the blank to filter further the peak and next two are the plot relates to select numbers to K-means we only show the elbow methods here for the other one you can run the trest by yourself
+The first argument is in case the numerical filtering is still not good enough, it will take the height threshold that calculates from the blank to filter further the peak, and the following two are the plot relates to select numbers to K-means we only show the elbow methods here for the other one you can run the test by your own.
 ![Elbow2](https://user-images.githubusercontent.com/100134089/225002860-d110a05c-4e00-4e59-a475-ecd4df06687f.svg)

-## Generate the new templates marked spikes on original signal related statistic
+## Generate the new templates marked spikes on an original signal related statistic
-after reclustering the physical information we can regenerating the templates as the representitives for the signal spikes by the given method
+after reclustering the physical information we can regenerate the templates as the representatives for the signal spikes by the given method
 ```matlab
 Sig1 = Sig1.KmeansGeAMSigTem(2,"Y","Y");
 ```
-the first one is the centroid numbers, second is show the found spikes on the original denoised signal and some reated statitic
+the first one is the centroid numbers; the second shows the found spikes on the original denoised signal and some related statistic
 #### Marked original signal:
 ![Recluster](https://user-images.githubusercontent.com/100134089/225004286-c07e9bc2-ebbb-4506-85ab-c75cb30980ce.svg)
-#### Reclustering and show the statistic:
+#### Reclustering and showing the statistic:
 ![STA](https://user-images.githubusercontent.com/100134089/225004251-b02828cc-76f6-4936-a4ae-5bfbdaacf8c5.svg)